dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 - local recovery mechanisms so one broken edge does not break delivery.
 [1]

 ### 2) Subscribe gossip (control plane)
-If you switch **Subscribe model → Real subscribe**, you’ll see extra traffic *before* the first publish: peers announce interest and the writer learns enough routes to deliver beyond the first hop.
+If you switch **Flow capture → Include setup + subscribe** and **Subscribe model → Real subscribe**, you’ll see extra traffic *before* the first publish: peers announce interest and the writer learns enough routes to deliver beyond the first hop.
 This is the “subscribe gossip exploding” symptom: as the audience grows, the overhead of “who is interested in what?” can grow faster than the payload.

 If you just want to study delivery, keep **Preseed (no subscribe gossip)** enabled.
 It skips the setup chatter so the visual flow mostly represents the publish data plane.